HB-174

 Plain Language

 Operators must develop, implement, and maintain a crisis intervention protocol for all users — not just minors.
-The protocol must use industry best practices to detect expressions indicating risk of suicide, self-harm, or imminent violence.
-Upon detection, the system must immediately interrupt the conversation and prominently display a notification providing direct access to at least three crisis resources: one national crisis hotline, the New Mexico crisis and access line, and one crisis text line service.
+The protocol must use industry best practices to detect expressions of suicide risk, self-harm, or imminent violence, and upon detection must immediately interrupt the conversation and prominently display a notification providing direct access to at least three crisis services: a national crisis hotline, the New Mexico crisis and access line, and a crisis text line.
 The protocol must be reviewed and updated at least annually in consultation with a qualified mental health professional or public health organization.
-This is a continuous operating requirement — it applies to all users at all times.
+This is a continuous operating requirement — the protocol must be active at all times as a condition of operation.
+Unlike CA SB 243, this bill also covers imminent threats of violence to others, not just self-harm and suicidal ideation.

 Statutory Text